14/10/24 09:40

 The USMCA pact accommodates small businesses that export uniquely North American brands, which in turn creates a stronger intra-North American supply chain.
 This initiative also supports Native American (US), Indigenous (Mexico), and First Nations (Canada) rural manufacturers and women- and minority-owned businesses.
 The US Commerce Department and their federal agency counterparts quickly developed trade missions tailored to these groups, further extending the globe’s small business ecosystem.
 And, since most people in the world work for small businesses, that just makes for stronger communities everywhere.

-here, and read about my work in global branding strategies here.
+Learn a bit more about some government initiatives here, and read about my work in global branding strategies here.

 The nexus of global trade is centered on partnerships, ranging from manufacturer representatives to value-added distributor networks and eventually to subsidiary office staff.
 Your brand's local presence hinges on local partnerships, who can advance your company … or, in some cases, cause irreparable harm to brand reputation.
 The question is not IF you should utilize local partnerships but HOW.